jarlandi/sna/laboratory/session-1/ps01_cytoscape_basics.md

 * Click `OK` and accept default import (it should take less than a minute)
 * [**REPORT**] Do you see more than one connected component?
 What do connected components represent in this graph?
 * [**REPORT**] Include a brief commentary on large-degree nodes in this graph, which are they or where are they located in the graph?
 What do those nodes represent?
-* `Layout > Edge Weighted Spring Embedder` :warning: The next might take up to 20 minutes in a 8-core CPU, so better if you do this out of the laboratory hours
+* `Layout > Edge Weighted Spring Embedder` :warning: This might take up to 20 minutes in a 8-core CPU, so better if you do this out of the laboratory hours (Cancel button works well)
 * [**REPORT**] Include this graph in your report.

 # 2. Editing node and edge styles